A degenerate Arnold diffusion mechanism in the Restricted 3 Body Problem: Abstract

 \section{Abstract}

-A major question in dynamical systems is to understand the mechanisms driving global instability in the 3 Body Problem (3BP), which models the motion of three bodies under Newtonian gravitational interaction.
-The 3BP is called \textit{restricted} if one of the bodies has zero mass and the other two, the primaries, have strictly positive masses $m_0,m_1$.
-We consider the Restricted Planar Elliptic 3 Body Problem (RPE3BP) where the primaries revolve in Keplerian ellipses.
-We prove that the RPE3BP exhibits topological instability: \textit{for any values of the masses} $m_0,m_1$ (except $m_0=m_1$), we build orbits along which the angular momentum of the massless body experiences an arbitrarily large variation provided the eccentricity of the orbit of the primaries is positive but small enough.
+A major question in dynamical systems is to understand the mechanisms driving global instability in the 3-body problem (3BP), which models the motion of three bodies under Newtonian gravitational interaction.
+The 3BP is called restricted if one of the bodies has zero mass and the other two, the primaries, have strictly positive masses $m_0,m_1$.
+We consider the restricted planar elliptic 3-body problem (RPE3BP) where the primaries revolve in Keplerian ellipses.
+We prove that the RPE3BP exhibits topological instability: for any values of the masses $m_0,m_1$, except $m_0=m_1$, we build orbits along which the angular momentum of the massless body experiences an arbitrarily large variation provided the eccentricity of the orbit of the primaries is positive but small enough.

-In order to prove this result we show that a \textit{degenerate Arnold Diffusion Mechanism}, which moreover involves exponentially small phenomena, takes place in the RPE3BP.
-Our work extends the result obtained in \cite{MR3927089} for the a priori unstable case $m_1/m_0\ll1$, to the case of arbitrary masses $m_0,m_1>0$, where the model displays features of the so-called \textit{a priori stable} setting.
+In order to prove this result we show that a degenerate Arnold diffusion mechanism, which moreover involves exponentially small phenomena, takes place in the RPE3BP.
+Our work extends the one of Delshams, Kaloshin, de la Rosa, and Seara (2019) for the a priori unstable case $m_1/m_0\ll1$, to the case of arbitrary masses $m_0,m_1>0$, where the model displays features of the so-called \textit{a priori stable} setting.